TheCacophonyProject/docs/pages/01.home/release-notes/item.md

 This article documents the major changes for the Cacophony Project's software updates each week.
 The latest updates are at the top of the article.

+## Week of 29 July 2019

+### thermal-recorder

+- Simplified and cleaned up throttling of recordings to make this feature easier to understand and configure.

 ## Week of 22 July 2019

 ### cacophony-api